BigPolarBear1/factorization/README.md

+Disclaimer: No AI was used for any of this, except for reviewing my paper these last 2 weeks, but nothing was written by AI.
+None of the code is written by AI either, except for one or two functions like lift_root2(), which is just hensel, something I had already implemented before but with a coefficient list as input.
+I don't believe AI is quite there yet to do math research.
+It's very rigid and cant think outside the bounds of existing literature and often just makes very dumb conceptual mistakes and it has a total lack of creating abstractions.

 #### References (re-used many of the core number theoretical functions from these PoCs to fit my own algorithm):
 https://stackoverflow.com/questions/79330304/optimizing-sieving-code-in-the-self-initializing-quadratic-sieve-for-pypy
 https://github.com/basilegithub/General-number-field-sieve-Python